jreisinger/docs/data/notes/Φιλοσοφία/reasons-for-god.md

 How can one approach this question:

-1. ~~Blind faith~~
-2. Historical arguments
+1. Historical arguments
-3. Philosophical arguments
+2. Philosophical arguments
-4. Reasonable theists
+3. Reasonable theists
-5. Faith
+4. ~~Blind~~ faith

 Fields of study by the [strength of evidence](http://www.wall.org/~aron/blog/theology-less-speculative-than-quantum-gravity/) they can provide on average: